KingSepron.co.uk

 Having served three years as Secretary of Energy under Clinton, a year as his Ambassador to the UN, and now in his second term as Governor of New Mexico, Bill Richardson's campaign was more serious than you might remember, having repeatedly hit the high single digits in polls.
 Richardson ran a campaign emphasising his diplomatic experience.
 In his time as Governor he had pursued a more fiscally ring-wing agenda than would be expected for a Democrat, and also supported a national balanced budget amendment, while simultanouesly supporting more socially liberal reforms, although he had been previously been endorsed by the NRA.
 Richardson increased his visibility in the campaign by travelling to North Korea and negotiating the return of the remains of six US troops.
 He withdrew after poor perfomances in the first two contests.

 After some time on the sidelines, Richardson endorsed Obama in late March, at a time that Obama had a clear lead.
 Despite this, Richardson's endorsement was controversial, as he had close ties to the Clintons, and he was attacked by Clinton-allies.
 Obama nominated Richardson to be his Secretary of Commerce, but the nomination was ultimately withdrawn due to investigations into Richardson around corruption.
 Corruption allegations continued to chase Richardson, although this wouldn't affect him electorally as he was term-limited from running for a third term as Governor of New Mexico.
 Corruption allegations weren't Richardson's only worry, as he was named as part of a suit related to the Epstein scandal, although no formal action came of this.
 In his work, Richardson focused on his private diplomacy, scoring several wins for the USA while acting as a diplomat in a private capacity.
 He also involved himself in a large network of charities, including setting up his own, the Richardson Centre, which focuses on securing the release of political prisoners worldwide.
+Richardson endorsed Hillary Clinton in 2016.
 Richardson passed away in 2023.

 Edwards had been a one-term Senator from North Carolina when he decided to run as part of the 2004 presidential election, Edwards won two states - South Carolina and North Carolina, and ultimately came second to John Kerry, who selected him as his running mate, before the two ultimately lost.
 Having been the Democrats Vice Presidential nominee the election before and widely viewed as a future star within the party, Edwards seemed like a good bet in 2008.
 Running as a left-populist, Edwards campaign focused on poverty and inequality, but he consistently polled third throughout the race, always between 10-15%.
 After Iowa, in which Edwards beat Hillary to second, Edwards jumped up to 20%, but then came third in New Hampshire, somehow managed to secure only 4% in Nevada, and came third in South Carolina, despite winning it in 2004, resulting in his withdrawal.